 Simple Path Recovery is dedicated to providing military active-duty, veterans, and their family members with effective substance use disorder and mental health treatment.
 We proudly participate with Humana Military and TRICARE health insurance.

-It is not unusual for clients experiencing addiction problems to also encounter the symptoms of a mental health disorder like depression, anxiety, PTSD, or bipolar.
-This is identified as “co-occurring disorders” and can best be tackled through our dual diagnosis therapy.
 Not only can alcoholism and substance use disorder wreak havoc on the user’s life, but it can also take a toll on their family.
 Feelings of separation and anger on the part of the addict are supplemented by feelings of hopelessness among the addict’s loved ones.

 Also, family members of veterans and active-duty military often experience their own mental health issues, such as anxiety regarding the addiction or mental health issues of their loved one.
 For this, Simple Path offers its cornerstone family therapy program which helps put back together the things that have come undone.
 Call us today at 855-467-3625 for a confidential consultation and to find out how our intimate environment of hope and healing can help you.